 Tuesday, February 6, 2018

-Tirthankaras at Nerkunam and Ongur, the remains of Jainism, Villupuram and Tiruvannamalai Districts, Tamil Nadu.
+Tirthankaras at Nerkunam, Chengalpattu District and Ongur, Viluppuram District, the remains of Jainism, Tamil Nadu.

 05th February 2018.

-When I was reminded of the details of this February 2018, month’s Ahimsa Walk, Mrs Sasikala sent the invitation to these two places.
+When I was reminded of the details of this February 2018 month’s Ahimsa Walk, Mrs. Sasikala sent the invitation to these two places.
 She also told me that the walk would be over around 11.00 hrs and the group would be proceeding to Thirunarungundram, Sri Parshwanath cave temple for Narpali thiruvizha.
-Wanted to learn more about Jainism, so decided to continue the journey with the group, even though I had some important work to attend in the Evening.
+Wanted to learn more about Jainism, so decided to continue the journey with the group, even though I had some important work to attend to in the Evening.

-As usual started our journey from Adambakkam Jain Temple, around 06.00 hrs through a van.
-Reached our first destination Narkunam, which is on the way to Chunambedu from Thozhupedu (bridge ).
+As usual started our journey from Adambakkam Jain Temple, around 06.00 hrs in a van.
+Reached our first destination, Narkunam, which is on the way to Chunambedu from Thozhupedu (bridge).
 The devotees who are proceeding to Thirunarungundram also joined us.

 தொண்டை நாட்டின் சமணத்தடையங்களைத்தேடி ...
 50வது மரபு நடை...